kapilsh/personal-website/_posts/2018-08-26-kernel-smoothing.markdown

 Let's setup our environment.

-Also, I have a jupyter notebook for this post on my [Github](https://github.com/kapilsh/ml-projects/tree/master/kernel_regression).
+Also, I have a `Jupyter` notebook for this post on my [Github](https://github.com/kapilsh/ml-projects/tree/master/kernel_regression).

 ```python
 import numpy as np